murtaugh/HTML5-Reset-WordPress-Theme/readme.md

 #  HTML5 Reset Wordpress Theme

+## March 21 Update

+Good news!
+WordPress developer and all around good guy CK Hicks ([@ckhicks](http://twitter.com/ckhicks)) has offered to help me out (read as: do the WordPress work I'm incapable of) with getting these files up to date!

 ## March 20 Update

 The main HTML5 Reset repo has finally been updated, but I'm unqualified to update the Wordpress theme at this point.
 I would gladly take suggestions on what should be done with it.